CORRECTED-Ethiopia's ruling coalition agrees to form single party ahead of 2020 vote

 Ethiopia's ruling coalition on Thursday approved the merger of three of its four ethnic-based parties into a single national one ahead of the 2020 elections, part of the prime minister's efforts to unite the country, but one of the parties boycotted the meeting and vote.

-The coalition's leaders approved the new party's program, coalition spokesman Fekadu Tessema told Reuters after the meeting.
-The maneuvering showed how the country - Africa's second most populous - is torn between Prime Minister Abiy Ahmed's unifying drive and various ethnic groups seeking more autonomy.
+The coalition's leaders approved the new party's program, coalition spokesman Fekadu Tessema told state broadcaster EBC after the meeting.
+The manoeuvring showed how the country - Africa's second most populous - is torn between Prime Minister Abiy Ahmed's unifying drive and various ethnic groups seeking more autonomy.

 Abiy is hoping his rapid reforms can win over voters alienated by decades of abuse by the ruling coalition before next year's elections.
 The autobiography he published last month is titled "Medemer", Amharic for "synergy" and he frequently invokes unity.
 Critics say Ethiopia's 105 million citizens come from more than 80 ethnic groups, and that attempts to impose unity - including forming a single national political party - are doomed.